Search

 Local dining scene

 Airport food is rarely great.
 Thankfully, STL has a number of decent options at each terminal that are local to the city.
-In my experience, Terminal 2 has better choices, including such St. Louis staples as the Tres Reyes restaurant between Gates E33 and E34 and the Urban Chestnut brewery by Gate E8.
+In my experience, Terminal 2 has better choices, including such St. Louis favorites like Three Kings Public House (at Gate E33) and Urban Chestnut brewery (by Gate E8).

-Be aware that many of these spots close around 6pm or at last departure.
-If your flight is delayed or if you’re landing late, bring your snack with you.
+A word of warning: many places close by 6 pm or after the last flight departs.
 If you don’t mind bar food, a few spots stay open till 10pm, including the NASCAR Drafthouse at Terminal 1 and Eighteen 76 at Terminal 2.

-A number of vending machines throughout the airport carry ultra-local products.
+You can also find some local treats in the vending machines.
 I like getting a cup of chocolate frozen custard from Ted Drewes, a St. Louis institution, at either terminal.
 At Terminal 2, you can get a self-serve pizza at a kiosk from the St. Louis chain Crushed Red.
 The pizza itself is just ok, but it will do in a pinch.

 Airport art

-St. Louis Airport has one lounge option at each terminal.
-Inside Terminal 1, there is an American Airlines Admirals Club to the left side at the entrance to Concourse C. This lounge is open to Admirals Club members, qualifying First and Business class customers, and certain Platinum status holders.
+STL has one lounge in each terminal.
+In Terminal 1, you’ll find the American Airlines Admirals Club near the entrance to Concourse C. It’s open to members, certain premium cabin travelers and elite status holders.
 It also accepts day passes, which cost double the typical lounge fee.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.